 - Rename fields – Your business might have specific terminology you use every day.
 Rename the relevant fields using those key words and phrases important to your working world.

-- By tailoring field access and layouts though permissions, you can see different data fields depending on a user’s job role.
+- By tailoring field access, layouts, and searching tabs though permissions, you can see different data fields depending on a user’s job role.

 - Use specific team and user permissions.
 You might only want your support department to have access to our helpdesk module, for example.
 Using permissions, you can have this module as the only accessible part of your system to that specific team.

 - Get some automation to do some of the boring bits for you!
-Using fully customizable Action Plans, Email Plans and workflow, OpenCRM can make sure that fresh new lead is not only automatically added to the system via our JotForm integration, but it is then automatically added to a sales teams activity’s and auto-emailed a response.
+Using fully customizable Action Plans, Email Plans and workflow, OpenCRM can make sure that fresh new lead is not only automatically added to the system via our JotForm integration (even if you’re offline), but it is then automatically added to a sales teams activity’s and auto-emailed a response.

 - And remember you can make these changes at any time!

 Think of your CRM as a real-life toolbox for your business.
 The tools you bought when you moved into your first flat at 19 aren’t the same as those you want on hand later in life.
 (Still not sure about what you should have?)